A person sitting at a desk with a laptop.

 As for tariffs and self-employed advice, it's always helpful to be proactive.
 Rather than standing back and waiting to see how things shake out, take action — even if you don't think the current tariffs affect you.
 After all, it's always a good idea to save money and strengthen your business position.

 Do you have long-standing relationships with suppliers?
-If they want to keep your business, you should be able to cut better deals.
+If they want to keep your business, you may be able to negotiate better rates.
 If you need to sweeten the deal, try offering added value.
 You might offer to refer your industry contacts to the supplier.
 If you buy raw goods or components, consider offering the supplier a discount on the finished product.

 If your company depends on suppliers that are affected by tariffs, you might want to start creating relationships with backup suppliers.
 That way, if your current suppliers are forced to raise their prices out of your budget, you have another solution.
 In an emergency, these backups can be a lifesaver — they can keep your operations running smoothly.
 Keep in mind that finding new suppliers may take weeks or months of research.
 You want to ensure that the supplier is reliable, and that they can coordinate with your shipping needs.
 What's more, you need to make sure their products meet Canada’s regulations before you begin contract negotiations.
 By starting early, you can have a plan in place when you need it.